 While most grinders only vary in size by a few inches, that ends up making a big difference.
 Want to stick your grinder in your pocket?
 Good luck trying to do that with a three inch grinder.
 Need to grind up an eight of herb real quick?
 Have fun doing that with a mini grinder.

 So the size really depends on your purpose, the number of people/quantity you need to grind for and if you’re looking to take it from place to place.
 Below we’ll take a look at the major sizes and what they’re good for.

 Mini (< 1.5 inches)

 Mini grinders are seriously tiny.
 They’re fantastic if you need to stick on in your pocket or a small carrying bag.
-They’re awful if you’re regularly grinding up lots of weed.
-You’ll end up only being able to grind about one bud at a time, sometimes less than that depending on the type of weed you get.
+They’re awful if you’re regularly grinding up lots of herb.
+You’ll end up only being able to grind about one bud at a time, sometimes less than that depending on the type of herb you get.
 If you’re regularly consuming with friends or a larger group this probably won’t be what you want to get.